maldevel/intelspy/README.md

 * Scans targets concurrently.
 * Detects live hosts in an IP range (CIDR) network.
 * Customizable port scanning profiles and service enumeration commands.
-* Creates a directory structure for results gathering.
+* Creates a directory structure for results gathering and reporting.
-* Logs commands that were run.
+* Logs every command that was executed.
-* Generates shell scripts with commands to be run manually.
+* Generates shell scripts containing commands to be run manually.
-* Extracts important information in txt and markdown format.
+* Extracts important information in txt and markdown format for further inspection.
 * Stores data to an SQLite database.
-* Generates HTML report.
+* Generates an HTML report.

 ---

 ### Requirements

 * Python 3
-* colorama
+* Linux (preferably Kali Linux or any other hacking distribution containing the tools below.)
 * toml (https://github.com/toml-lang/toml)
 * seclists
 * curl